HYMANSAYS is content writer Eric Hyman's creative portfolio

 Sharp Thinking: Global leader in fax, copiers, etc.

-During early PC days fax/copiers were integral aspects of business tech and Sharp was a global leader (printers and scanners, too).
+In early PC days fax/copiers were integral office tech and Sharp led the market (printers and scanners, too).
 Sharp Thinking helped make that happen.

 Sharp Wizard: Mobile predecessor to smartphones